 - Emotional bonding: Longer feedings promote closeness and security between you and your baby.

-Understanding hindmilk’s importance can empower you in your breastfeeding journey.
+Knowing how much hindmilk matters can give you confidence in your breastfeeding journey.
 You’re doing great!

 Signs Your Baby Is Getting Enough Foremilk

 Many parents wonder if their baby is getting enough foremilk during breastfeeding.
-To guarantee your little one is receiving adequate foremilk, look for signs of satisfaction after feedings.
-If your baby seems relaxed and content, that’s a positive indicator.
+To check, look for signs of satisfaction after feedings.
+If your baby seems relaxed and content, that’s a positive sign.

-You might also notice your baby actively sucking and swallowing, which suggests they’re effectively getting that nutrient-rich foremilk.
-Regular, soft, and frequent stools are another sign; this indicates healthy digestion and sufficient intake.
+Watch for your baby actively sucking and swallowing, which suggests they’re getting that nutrient-rich foremilk.
+Regular, soft, and frequent stools are another good sign, pointing to healthy digestion and sufficient intake.

-Additionally, if your baby is gaining weight steadily, it’s a strong indication they’re getting what they need.
-Trust your instincts, and remember, every baby is different.
+Steady weight gain is a strong indicator that your baby is getting what they need.
+Trust your instincts.
+Every baby is different.

 If you have concerns, don’t hesitate to reach out to a lactation consultant for support and guidance.